 VILLANOVA, Pa. – During the fall of 2010, Stephanie Sena, a history professor in the College of Liberal Arts and Sciences at Villanova University, taught a course that examined social justice and issues of homelessness.
 Inspired by her students’ determination to make a difference, Sena proposed a special project which would challenge her students and others around Philadelphia to take on the fight against homelessness in the city.
 The result of that project was the Student-Run Emergency Housing Unit of Philadelphia (SREHUP) – an entirely student-run homeless shelter – legally recognized as a non-profit organization in October 2011.
 This project could not have come at a more vital time, as Ridge Center, Philadelphia’s largest emergency housing unit, announced (in spring 2011) its plans to close at the end of the year.

 “All of Us Home,” a short film written, directed and produced by a social justice documentary class in the College of Liberal Arts and Sciences at Villanova University, highlights the work performed by SREHUP in order to bring attention to the ongoing problem of homelessness in Philadelphia.
 Sponsored by Villanova’s Department of Communication and the Waterhouse Family Institute for the Study of Communication and Society, “All of Us Home” takes a look at the work of the student volunteers and their positive relationship with the guests at SREHIP.
 In the process, it explores the roots of homelessness such as extreme poverty, drug and alcohol addiction and a lack of quality education.
-The first screening of the documentary will take place at 9 p.m., Saturday, May 4 in the Connelly Center Cinema on Villanova’s Main Campus.
+The first screening of the documentary took place at 9 p.m., Saturday, May 4, 2013 in the Connelly Center Cinema on Villanova’s Main Campus.

 Swerve Studios , the production company name the students in the class adopted for this project, worked for 15 weeks on location at SREHUP and in the classroom, filming, conducting interviews, writing and editing.
 The group plans to utilize the documentary as a fundraising vehicle for SREHUP.